Nc'nean distillery: Production

 Along with a single malt whisky, the distillery also produces a botanical spirit that is unaged whisky (newmake) spirit mixed with botanicals.
 The botanical spirit was first released in September 2018.
 The first bottling of the 'quiet rebels' series was released in November 2021.
 It is named after founder Annabel Thomas.
 Nc'nean released a single cask bottling for Germany.
 Nc'nean Aon is four years old and was matured in an ex cream sherry hogshead with the cask number 17-257.
-In April 2022, Nc'nean launched another whiskey series.
+In April 2022, Nc'nean launched another whisky series.
 The first bottling of the series is the "Huntress '2022'.
+The second bottling of the series was released in April 2023.
 As the second release of the Quiet Rebels series, the Nc'nean Lorna was released in September/October 2022.
 It is named after the distillery's first employee Lorna Davidson.
 With the Nc'nean Aon Cask 18-294, the distillery has released its second single cask whisky for the German market in February 2023.
+In fall of 2023, the third bottling of the 'Quiet Rebels' series followed with the Nc'nean Gordon.
+It is named after the distillery manager.
+The distillery released the third bottling in the Huntress series in 2024.
+The fifth edition followed in 2025 with the Huntress: Lemon Meadow.